History, Culture and Architecture

 - “Bryant’s Grocery,” CR 518 at CR 24, Money, MS, GPS Coordinates: 33.652391,-90.208697

-- “Black Power”, Corner of Broad Street and Avenue M
+B. “Black Power”, Corner of Broad Street and Avenue M

 Mississippi Blues Trail

-(Printed map included)
+(Printed map available)

 Leflore County claims eight Mississippi Blues Trail markers, each commemorating a significant site in the development of this quintessentially American music.
 Pick up a Mississippi Blues Trail map to drive between B.B.
 King’s birthplace, Elks Hart Lodge #640, Baptist Town, WGRM’s Howard Street studio and markers dedicated to Hubert Sumlin, Guitar Slim and Furry Lewis.